Introduction to DevOps…

-Here is a brief information about the Continuous DevOps life-cycle:
+Here is brief information about the Continuous DevOps life-cycle:

-In this DevOps stage the development of software takes place constantly.
+In this DevOps stage, the development of software takes place constantly.
 In this phase, the entire development process is separated into small development cycles.
-This benefits DevOps team to speed up software development and delivery process.
+This benefits the DevOps team to speed up the software development and delivery process.

 QA team use tools like Selenium to identify and fix bugs in the new piece of code.